munificent/game-programming-patterns/book/dirty-flag.markdown

 ### Local and world transforms

-Calculating an object's world transform is pretty straightforward: you just walk its parent chain starting at the root all the way down to the object, combining transforms as you go.
+Calculating an object's world transform is pretty straightforward -- you just walk its parent chain starting at the root all the way down to the object, combining transforms as you go.
 In other words, the parrot's world transform is: